 What finishes are available?

-We offer a gloss and matte tile finish on our sublimation printed tiles and a smooth-gloss finish on our UV resistant CPP tiles.
+We offer a gloss, satin and matte tile finish on our sublimation printed tiles and a semi-gloss finish on our UV resistant CPP tiles.
 Ceramic gloss tiles are subject to swirl marks in the top gloss layer (not the image) if not cleaned or handled properly.
-The matte finish is more durable.
+The matte and satin finish is more durable.
 Matte tiles have a slightly rough surface texture.
 All tiles will show some grade of very small bumps and pits in the top coating.
 Glass tiles are hand cut and can show very small marks/roughness on the edges and on the top surface.
 This is normal as the tiles are delivered this way from our suppliers.
 Please understand that we can not hand pick each tile.

 What will the printing quality look like?

 Tile printing can not be compared to photo prints, fine art prints, digital printing on paper, canvas printing or even offset printing.
 The general print quality will depend on the image you submit to us, but also on the tile finish and type.
 The printed image on a gloss tile has an almost photo like look with strong colors and great contrast.
 On matte tiles the image has a softer look and a little less contrast, but a overall darker appearance.
 Very fine details and thin lines might blur out a bit in the matte finish.
 Tumbled stone tiles give you the old world look.
 Each tumbled stone tile will look different in regards to surface texture, print contrast or color.
 Glass Tiles are printed from the back on a white coating.
 The image will show a little lighter, but the shiny glass surface will compensate for it.
 Very fine details and thin lines might get lost.